Mahoney/mahoney.github.com/_posts/2010-11-22-logging-dos-and-donts.md

     log.trace("&lt; doSomeWork[{}]", result);
     return result;
 }
-</pre>in every method then it's time to find out about <a href="http://en.wikipedia.org/wiki/Aspect-oriented_programming">Aspect Oriented Programming</a>.
+</pre>in every method then it's time to find out about [Aspect Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming).
 You can use something like AspectJ to add the trace statements to all methods at compile time, resulting in bytecode that contains the trace calls, or you can use instrumentation to add them to the loaded class at runtime.
-You could even use <a href="http://groovy.codehaus.org/Local+AST+Transformations">Groovy AST transformations</a> or <a href="http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/aop.html#aop-introduction-proxies">Spring proxies</a>, though the latter will only add trace logging to calls between objects.
+You could even use [Groovy AST transformations](http://groovy.codehaus.org/Local+AST+Transformations) or [Spring proxies](http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/aop.html#aop-introduction-proxies), though the latter will only add trace logging to calls between objects.
 I'll try and blog about these further in future, but the net result is you still get your trace logging but your method now looks like this: <pre class="brush:java">
 public String doSomeWork(String param1, Integer param2) {
     String result = /* work done here */;
     return result;